You Got It (The Right Stuff): In popular culture

-The song can be heard in the 1989 film The Wizard.
+The song can be heard in the 1989 film The Wizard along with Hangin' Tough.
 In 1992, "Weird Al" Yankovic parodied the song on his Off the Deep End album as "The White Stuff", a loving ode to the cream filling in Oreo cookies.
 It was also joked about in the episode "Not All Dogs Go to Heaven" on Family Guy.
 In a King of the Hill episode, Boomhauer says about a boy band called 4Skore, "You talkin' 'bout that dang ol' boy band, man.
 Talkin' 'bout prancin' around, ol' 'Oh, oh, oh, oh...'".
 Kid Rock, on his album The Polyfuze Method, sampled the song on his "Killin' Brain Cells".
 This song is featured on the game Dance Dance Revolution X2.
 In the season 8 episode of It's Always Sunny in Philadelphia "Charlie's Mom Has Cancer", Dr. Jinx (Sean Combs) plays the song on his electric bass to help Dennis have feelings again.
 In an after-credits clip of a season 6 episode of Psych that Joey McIntyre co-starred in, Joey, James Roday and Dulé Hill dance to the song.

 In the 2012 Adam Sandler comedy film That's My Boy, the character Todd Peterson (Andy Samberg) receives a tattoo of New Kids on the Block on his back as a child, which later becomes warped as he grows up.
 Upon discovery of this, his father Donny Berger (Adam Sandler) responds by singing the chorus of "You Got It (The Right Stuff)" with the lyrics changed so that he sings: "Oh, oh, oh, oh, oh, you got a bad tattoo.
 Oh, oh, oh, oh, oh, their heads are fucking warped."

-The song is used by David Wright of the New York Mets as his walk-up song.
+The song was used by David Wright of the New York Mets as his walk-up song.

 In the first episode of Fuller House, DJ, Stephenie, Kimmy, and the rest of the cast dance to a 30-second clip of the song.

 The song is featured twice in the 2017 big-screen version of It, based on the Stephen King novel.
-The song was danced to by Selling Sunset star Chrishell Stause and Gleb Savchenko on "'80s Night" on Dancing With the Stars.
+The song was danced to by Selling Sunset star Chrishell Stause and Gleb Savchenko on "'80s Night" on Dancing with the Stars.

 The song is the main theme of "The Right Stuff" segment on ABC's Good Morning America.

+In the 2023 animated film Trolls Band Together, the song appears in the medley number Brozone's Back alongside other songs by boy bands.
+It is sung in the film by Eric Andre and Daveed Diggs, playing as their characters John Dory and Spruce.